raul23/pyebooktools/README.rst

   *Because Calibre versions older than 2.84 don't support the --allowed-plugin option, if you want to use such an old Calibre version you should manually set ORGANIZE_WITHOUT_ISBN_SOURCES to an empty string.*

+  In contrast to searching by ISBNs, searching by author and title is done concurrently in all of the allowed online metadata sources.
+The number of sources is smaller because some metadata sources can be searched only by ISBN or return many false-positives when searching by title and author.

 Options related to the input and output files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^